 As you embark on a practice of continual giving, keep in mind that generosity can be simple and you can tailor it to suit your life.
 If giving money is not an option, consider giving time—even just a few minutes makes a difference.
-In five or 10 minutes, you could write a card to a lonely person in an assisted living facility.
-Or you could volunteer to sit and talk with an elderly person for one hour per month or snuggle with cats and dogs at your local animal shelter.
+In five or 10 minutes, you could write a card to a person in an assisted living facility.
+Or you could sit and talk (at a distance) with an elderly person for one hour per month.
 If you’re short on time, giving even a small amount of money to a philanthropic group makes a tremendous difference to the person or organization on the receiving end.
-Think about the causes you’re passionate about and consider donating $1 to them.
+Think about the small businesses you love or causes you’re passionate about and consider supporting or donating $1 to them.
 If time and money are difficult to spare, consider all of the small yet powerful ways you can give energetically to family, friends, and your community.
-Give a heartfelt, generous hug to a friend or a warm smile to a stranger you pass on the sidewalk.

 When you integrate more giving into your life, you might begin to notice the valuable lessons this practice can offer.
 Here are 10 powerful lessons you can learn from giving: